AutomateThePlanet/BELLATRIX-Java/getting-started/bellatrix.data.getting.started/src/test/java/02_http_settings/ReadMe.md

     ]
   }
 ```

-**Important**:
+>[!CAUTION]

-Ensure you have set the environment variables `http_username` and `http_password` on your machine.
+>Ensure you have set the environment variables `http_username` and `http_password` on your machine.
 While you can hardcode these values directly in the configuration, using environment variables is the recommended approach for security reasons.

-**Current Support:**
+> [!NOTE]

-The current version supports these three authentication methods.
+> The current version supports these three authentication methods.
 Future releases will include additional authentication types and the ability to create custom, project-specific authentication methods.